Five Town Little League

 Face Coverings, Physical Distancing, and Sanitizing

-As of March 5, 2021, all participants, coaches, officials, and other adult volunteers must wear face masks during practices, games, and other league events.
-All spectators must wear facemasks (or face shields) in all public zones of field areas in which FTLL activities take place.
+As of April 28, 2021, all participants, coaches, officials, and other on-field adult volunteers must wear face masks during practices, games, and other league events.

 To the greatest extent possible, coaches and other adult volunteers will endeavor to assure that players regularly clean and/or sanitize themselves during league activities.
 This includes the cleaning/disinfecting of frequently touched surfaces at league facilities between uses as much as possible, and the cleaning of shared objects and equipment (e.g., balls, bats, helmets) between uses if possible.
 To the greatest extent possible, participants are encouraged to use their own bats and helmets and discouraged to share use of their personal bats and helmets.